spring-petclinic/spring-petclinic-reactive/README.md

 ![Database launching popup](https://github.com/DataStax-Academy/microservices-java-workshop-online/blob/master/z-materials/images/astra-create-3.png?raw=true)

-**✅ Step 1c.
-View your Database and connect** : View your database.
+**✅ View your Database and connect** : View your database.
 It may take 2-3 minutes for your database to spin up.
 You will receive an email at that point.

 **👁️ Expected output**